Tirow and Håfa adai!

 reefs further from the coastline with a deep sandy lagoon between the shore and the reef.

-Saipan Lagoon in the CNMI and Cocos Lagoon in Guam are the only examples of this reef type in the Marianas.
+Saipan Lagoon in the CNMI and Cocos Lagoon in Guam are the only barrier reefs in the Marianas.

 • Saipan is unique in that a barrier reef is formed on the western side of the island, creating a type of lagoon.
 These lagoons serve as crucial ecosystems, supporting diverse assemblages of corals and seagrasses.